ferparra/My-Readwise/pages/I Recently Got a Lot Sma... (highlights).md

 url:: https://twitter.com/johnwilliamsxyz/status/1422983249031217152

 - Highlights first synced by [[Readwise]] [[Nov 19th, 2022]]
-	- I recently got a lot smarter because of a podcast done by Naval Ravikant and Brett Hall.
+	- I recently got a lot smarter because of a [[podcast]] done by [[Naval Ravikant]] and Brett Hall.

-	  In great clarity, they explained and summarized the book, 'The Beginning of Infinity', by David Deutsch.
+	  In great clarity, they explained and summarized the book, '[[The Beginning of Infinity]]', by David Deutsch.

 	  Here are all the ways my worldview has changed as a result:🧵 ([View Tweet](https://twitter.com/johnwilliamsxyz/status/1422983249031217152))
 		- **Note**: Thread